isabelllinde/Predicting_Housing_Sale_Prices/README.md

 * quality - Rating of the overall material and finish of the house (poor, fair, average, good, excellent)

 * condition - Rating of the overall condition of the house (poor, fair, average, good, excellent)

+We developed a predictive model for the sale price of homes in this city.
+The model accurately predicts the price of a new house coming to market.